LavredisG/kafka_cluster_in_k8s_cluster/README.md

 # Kafka-Kubernetes cluster

-This project sets up a Kafka broker on a Kubernetes cluster using Terraform and Kubernetes manifests.
+This project sets up a Kafka cluster with a single broker on a Kubernetes cluster and deploys a webapp which consumes messages from the broker's topic in order to display them in real time on our browser using websockets.

 ## Prerequisites

-- Terraform
+- Terraform (v1.9.6)
-- kubectl
+- kubectl (v1.30.3)
-- kind (Kubernetes in Docker)
+- kind (v0.23.0)
+- Helm (v3.16.1)
+- Go (v1.22.6)

 ## Setup

+First of all we have to clone the repo on our system (project was set up on Ubuntu 22.04).

 1. **Create the Kind Cluster**:
    ```sh